 My feet planted on the the ancient stones

-The Bell Tower knows its foundation is strong.
+A Bell Tower knows its foundation is strong

-Does the Bell Tower feel hobbled to its place?
+A Bell Tower does not feel hobbled to its place

-Is it happy merely to be in the presence of the Sun,
+It is happy to be in the presence of the Sun,

 Whipped by the Winds,

-An old Italian man followed me up the narrow stairway,
+and the old Italian who followed me up the narrow stairway,